SwissDataScienceCenter/renku/docs/user/interactive_environments.rst

   Note that the settings have been configured for this build to time out and fail after one hour.
 While a long running build might be indicative of a bug in your ``Dockerfile``, it's possible that your build might take a long time.
-If this is the case, you can change these settings via the lefthand column of the GitLab interface at **Settings** > **CI/CD** > **General pipelines** > **Timeout**.
+If this is the case, you can change the limits in the project settings via the lefthand column of the GitLab interface at **Settings** > **CI/CD** > **General pipelines** > **Timeout**.

-Using your new Dockerfile
+Using your new Docker image
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Passing CI/CD is great, but in order to use the new image you need to